Students with a wide variety of disabilities, including those with

 use of a computer

 form.
-It is the responsibility of the student to meet with Disability Services to determine appropriate testing accommodations.
+It is the responsibility of the student to meet with the Disability & Assistive Technology Center to determine appropriate testing accommodations.

 Other General Academic Accommodations or Modifications

 Some general areas of course modification may benefit students both with and without disabilities:

 Inform students about the availability of support services for

 students with disabilities by including a statement on syllabi similar

 to the following: Any student who has a disability and is in need of

 classroom and/or exam accommodations, please contact the instructor and the Disability & Assistive Technology Center.